theleftcoast/swarm-simplex-bootstrap/readme.md

 It is straight forward to minimize a function after bounds and constraints have been specified.
 Both the 'nelder_mead' and 'particle_swarm' algorithms can be used with bounds and constraints.
 However, the combined procedure ('particle_swarm' followed by 'nelder_mead' refinement) is recommended.

 #### Bounded and Constrained Minimization with Combined Procedure, Booth function example (successful convergence)
-The minimum of the booth function subject to these bounds and constraints is no longer the global minimum of the unconstrained booth function.
-The bounded and constrained minimum lies on the edge of the constrained problem space.
+The minimum of the booth function subject to bounds and constraints is no longer the global minimum of the unconstrained booth function.
+The minimum lies on the edge of the constrained problem space.

 Input:
 ```python